FelixDesrochers/Numerov/README.md

 # Algorithm

-All informations about the used algorithm are described in the explain_algorithm.pdf file.
+All informations about the used algorithm are described in the explain_algorithm.pdf file (incomplete).

 # Contributing